 Public rooms comprise the guest lounge and the Iona Restaurant.
 The lounge is home to a range of comfy sofas and chairs, with ample table space for your afternoon tea or evening drinks.
 The window end of the room is dominated by a baby grand piano, while the rest of the room has as its focus the impressive green marble fireplace and, on cold days, the equally impressive wood fire within it.
 The Iona Restaurant is subdivided by an internal wall pierced by two arches, giving an already intimate and attractive space additional flexibility and creating a semi-private area at one end.
 A corner of the restaurant is home to a small bar offering a range of drinks.
 The restaurant and lounge, like the corridors on both the ground and first floors, are attractively decorated with paintings and other artworks.

 Toravaig House Hotel offers a range of facilities for small conferences and private business meetings of up to 20 people in meeting rooms overlooking the garden.
-The hotel's intimate and romantic atmosphere also make it the ideal location for a small wedding, and the hotel is licensed to hold weddings both on the premises and on its private yacht, Solus a Chuain.
+The hotel's intimate and romantic atmosphere also make it the ideal location for a small wedding.
 Exclusive use bookings can be arranged for those wishing to have the hotel to themselves and their guests.

 Disabled access at Toravaig House is not straightforward because of the intimate scale of the ground floor accommodation: and all the bedrooms are on the first floor, so inaccessible to anyone unable to tackle the stairs.
 Guests likely to experience access problems are directed to the Toravaig's sister hotel, the Duisdale House Hotel, which offers better access and is located about three miles to the north east.